-Creating memorable experiences for your guests comes down to being attentive to their needs, from the moment they book their stay to the day they check out.
-Find out how small touches can have a big impact – and make your property unforgettable.
+Creating unforgettable guest experiences comes down to being attentive to their needs, from the moment they book their stay to the day they check out.
+Find out how small touches can have a big impact – and make your property memorable.

 Great guest experiences are fundamental to running a successful accommodation.
 When a guest leaves your property happy, it has a ripple effect on your business.
 Whether they share their experience with friends and family, leave a positive review online or book another stay with you, every good experience can lead to a big pay off.
 To help you make sure your guest experience is the best it can be, here are our three Ps for success: Property, Place and People.

 The first thing to understand is what exactly a ‘great guest experience’ means.
 It’s a seamless, comfortable and effortless experience for guests, from the moment they book your property to after they leave.
 There are many points during this journey when you can take small steps to improve their overall experience in a big way.

 Unsurprisingly, booking the right property is the starting point for any unforgettable guest experience.
 According to a recent Travel Trends Survey, 37% of guests say that finding the right accommodation is the most important factor for a good trip, while an additional 53% feel that it’s just as important as things like sightseeing and activities.
 This means that 90% of travellers agree that a great trip depends on choosing the right property in the first place.
 That’s where you come in.

 There’s so much you can do to make your guests feel like they’ve chosen the best possible property.
 From the moment you open the door, attentiveness, friendliness and appreciation for your guests is incredibly important.
 Never underestimate what a warm welcome means to tired travellers.